thisisntnathan/BHpredict/README.md

 # BHpredict

 An extension of the work of Doyle and coworkers on the prediction of Buchwald-Hartwig cross coupling yields.
-This work started as a final project for Cornell's CHEME 6880 (Industrial Big Data Analytics and Machine Learning) which was basically a re-implementation of Ahneman<sup>1</sup> and Żurański's<sup>2</sup> analysis in Python using the original 120 DFT features.
+This project started as a final deliverable for Cornell's CHEME 6880 (Industrial Big Data Analytics and Machine Learning) and was basically a re-implementation of Ahneman and Żurański's analysis in Python using the original 120 DFT features.<sup>1,2</sup>

 ## Dataset